-There is no such thing as an ordinary heart problem.
-Especially when that heart belongs to you or someone you care about.
-Trust your heart to the best.
-From hypertension to heart transplant, and everything in between, UAB's nationally ranked Cardiovascular Institute offers the full spectrum of cardiovascular care.
+There’s no such thing as an ordinary heart problem – especially when that heart belongs to you or someone you care about.
+Trust your heart to the Cardiovascular Institute at UAB Medicine, which is consistently ranked among the nation’s top 50 hospitals for cardiology and heart surgery by U.S. News & World Report.
+From high blood pressure to heart transplants and everything in between, our experts provide the full range of care for your heart.

-Our highly specialized physicians are experts in the specific heart and vascular conditions they deal with on a daily basis, providing you with the best care available.
-No matter the heart condition you face, you can rest assured you’re in the best hands.
+The UAB Cardiovascular Institute is among the largest programs of its kind in the southeast and features the most advanced technology available.
+Our highly specialized physicians have extensive experience diagnosing and treating the heart and vascular conditions that they deal with on a daily basis.
+So no matter what heart condition you face, you can rest assured that you’re in good hands.

-At UAB, you will receive expert, personalized primary cardiology services from our General Cardiology Clinics at The Kirklin Clinic of UAB Hospital, at UAB Hospital-Highlands, and at our suburban center at Acton Road just off I-459.
-Specialists from UAB’s world-renowned team of cardiologists offer you the best evidence-based care for coronary artery disease, congestive heart failure, rhythm disturbances, diseased valves, and other heart and vessel conditions.
+UAB Medicine provides expert, personalized services from our general cardiology clinics at The Kirklin Clinic of UAB Hospital, UAB Hospital-Highlands, and at our suburban clinic at Acton Road just off I-459.
+Specialists from UAB Medicine’s world-renowned team of cardiologists offer research-based care for coronary artery disease, congestive heart failure, heart rhythm problems, valve disease, and other heart and vessel conditions.

-UAB has a long history of leading-edge hypertension management and treatment.
-Physicians at the UAB Hypertension Clinic are certified as clinical specialists in hypertension by the American Society of Hypertension, and these doctors have decades of experience in evaluating and treating complicated hypertension cases.
-They offer the newest hypertension therapies, which can include medications, devices, and lifestyle changes, and they are nationally recognized experts in the treatment of hypertension that is secondary to hormonal, renal, and cardiovascular problems.
+UAB Medicine has a long history of expert management and treatment of hypertension (high blood pressure).
+The nationally recognized physician specialists at the UAB Hypertension Clinic are certified by the American Society of Hypertension, and they have decades of experience in evaluating and treating complex hypertension cases.
+We offer the newest hypertension therapies, which can include medications, devices, and lifestyle changes.

 Congenital Heart Disease Program